Featured

 Reports to: Chief Fisheries Officer – Oceanic Division

-2 year contract (with 6 month probation period and possibility of extension subject to performance evaluation)
+2-year contract (with 6-month probation period and possibility of extension subject to performance evaluation).

 Position Responsibilities/Duties:

-· Comply with relevant data integrity and security policies.
+· Comply with relevant data integrity and security policies

-· Attend relevant national and regional trainings/workshops/conferences.
+· Participate in relevant national and regional trainings, workshops and conferences

 Skills and Qualifications: